Why Pig Butchering Scams Are Effective

 Most pig‑butchering operators are trained workers following structured programs.

 - Phrasebooks and script libraries.
-Boiler rooms maintain detailed script packets for each phase of the scam—approach, grooming, investment introduction, Big Ask, and extortion.
+Boiler rooms maintain detailed script packets for each phase of the scam.
 Trainees memorize key lines, objections, and responses much like a call‑center playbook.

 - Metrics and feedback loops.
 Operators are graded on deposits generated, conversion rates, and retention.
 Successful lines and tactics are copied and standardized; ineffective ones are discarded.